Morehead City, North Carolina: History

-The town continued to prosper until the Civil War, when in 1862 it was occupied by Federal troops.
+The city continued to prosper until the Civil War, when in 1862 it was occupied by Federal troops.
 The war disrupted commerce, and the economy of the port declined along with the town's population.
 It was not until the 1880s, with the construction of the Atlantic Hotel at the tip of the peninsula and its promotion by the railroad as the "Summer Capital by the Sea," that the area began to experience a resurgence.
 The popularity of this particular hotel, with its train depot entrance, grand ballroom, piers, sailing, and ferries to the beaches of Bogue Banks, helped to establish Morehead City as a summer destination.

 It was also during the 1880s and 1890s that fishermen who had lived on the island of Shackleford Banks moved on to the mainland (often transporting their houses by boat from the outer banks), settling in the areas between 10th and 15th streets and calling it the Promised Land.
 These fishermen became the nucleus of the fishing industry that has remained an important part of the town's economy.

 The Great Depression and World War II markedly altered the character of the town.
 The traditional downtown area had deteriorated and, as newer stores opened further west, the decay in the old center of town accelerated.
 Finally, in the 1980s, a renewal began when the town obtained a Community Development Block Grant to replace an aging infrastructure and improve the appearance of the waterfront area.
 Subsequent grants, private investment, and town monies have maintained the forward momentum, so that the town now has a new sea wall, underground utilities, brick paved walkways with planters along the waterfront, all in the downtown area, and tree-lined streets, renovated houses, new docks and new businesses.

 The Morehead City Historic District and Morehead City Municipal Building are listed on the National Register of Historic Places.